Luca De Aliprandini

 Luca De Aliprandini (born 1 September 1990) is an Italian World Cup alpine ski racer and specializes in giant slalom.
 Born in Cles, Trentino, he competed for Italy at the 2014 Winter Olympics in alpine skiing, and again in 2018.
 At his second World Championships in 2021 at Cortina d'Ampezzo, Italy, De Aliprandini won the silver medal in the giant slalom.
 Ten months later, he gained his first World Cup podium, runner-up in giant slalom at Alta Badia.

 He has been in a relationship with Swiss alpine ski racer Michelle Gisin since 2014.
+They announced their engagement in June 2024.